Students regularly comment how much work-based learning helped them develop as reflective and confident practitioners.

 - someone that’s analytical and flexible.

-EEC566 WBL gives you the opportunity to work in a number of different settings.
-Previous students have accessed placements in settings such as:
+- Choose EEC566 WBL for the opportunity to work in a variety of different settings.

 - Women's refuges